-- To ensure complete data transmission, OSS checks for errors when packets are transmitted between the client and the server.
-To do so, it calculates the checksum of the network traffic packets.
+- To ensure complete data transmission, OSS calculates the checksum of the network traffic packets to check for errors when packets are transmitted between the client and the server.

 - The data redundancy mechanism of OSS can prevent data loss when two storage devices

 are damaged at the same time.